rancherlabs/cfl-summit-lab/README.md

 ### 2a - Create a downstream cluster (terraform)

-Change directory to the 2a-downstream-cluster directory of the cloned repo
+Change directory to the `2a-downstream-cluster` directory of the cloned repo

-1. Update the terraform.tfvars file to update the required variables (aws credentials, region, url, token, vpc details etc.)
+1. Update the `terraform.tfvars` file to update the required variables (aws credentials, region, url, token, vpc details etc.)
 2. Initialise the terraform modules: `terraform init`
 3. Create the resources: `terraform apply`

-Clean up: `terraform destroy`

 ### 3 - Take an etcd snapshot